avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ## Enumeration

-When we need to loop through the properties of an object in JS, there exists a few options to choose from.
+When we need to loop through the properties of an object in JS, there exist a few options to choose from.

-The book talks through two options, the internal `for...in` loop or creating your own for loop with your own array of properties.
+The book talks through two options, the internal `for...in` loop or creating your own for loop with your array of properties.
 The language has introduced a few new Object methods to help make this easier.
 I'll talk through each of these!

 ### for...in

-This method of looping through properties of an object isn't necessarily bad, but it does have two gotchas.
+This method of looping through the properties of an object isn't necessarily bad, but it does have two gotchas.

 The first gotcha can be annoying because it includes properties that are inherited from the object's prototype.
 This means you have to "filter out the values you don't want.
 The most common filters are the hasOwnPropertyMethod and using typeof to exclude functions".